Tell Me Why review - GodisaGeek.com

 It is important to spend time dwelling on what has transpired, and I’d also rather you experience the whole story the way it is intended.
 For this reason, we want you to do the same with our review.
 Episode One of Tell Me Why has started off strong.
 The characters are interesting, the story is emotional and powerful in equal measure, and the gameplay offers just enough to separate it from DONTNOD’s masterpiece, Life is Strange.
 Tyler’s story as a transgender male isn’t the be all and end all, but its inclusion helps to bring awareness of something that so many struggle with.

-Join us just before episode two launches for our updated review with episode two thoughts, then episode three the following week; whereby we’ll score the full package.
+Join us just before episode two launches for our updated review with episode two thoughts, then episode three the following week; whereby we’ll finalise our score the full package.
+The score below is provisional based on episode one only.

 Strong characters